dimitrispaxinos/dimitrispaxinos.github.io/_posts/2023-01-25-how-i-increased-my-wordpress-site-performance-in-less-than-2-hours.md

 ---
 title: How I increased my WordPress site’s performance from 31 to 92 in less than 2 hours
 tags: seo wordpress optimization
-description: A post about optimizing a website's performance
 ---